 The first step is to add the domain name you want to use a Secondary domain on your account.
-For more information, see Adding Domain Names to Your Hosting Account.
+For more information, see Add domains.

 Here's where our support department sees the most issues.
 To avoid these issues, remember that each website uses its own folder — the one specified when you added the secondary domain name.

 The screenshot uses a Web Hosting account.
 If you use cPanel or Plesk, your file structure will look slightly different.
 For example, cPanel's Secondary domain names each have their own directory in the public_html.
 Plesk's secondary domain names each have their own directory in the hosting account's root.